-To set up the oscilloscope to capture CAN signals, use the Signals softkey which appears in the Serial Decode Menu:
+To set up the oscilloscope to capture CAN signals:

+1 Press [Serial].

-- 1 Press [Label] to turn on labels. - 2 Press [Serial]. - 3 Press the Mode softkey; then, select CAN trigger type. - 4 Press the Signals softkey to open the CAN Signals Menu.
+- 2 Press the Serial softkey, turn the Entry knob to select Serial 1 or Serial 2, and press the softkey again to enable decode. - 3 Press the Mode softkey; then, select CAN trigger type. - 4 Press the Signals softkey to open the CAN Signals Menu.

-5 Press Source; then, select the channel for the CAN signal.

-The label for the CAN source channel is automatically set.

-6 Press the Threshold softkey; then, turn the Entry knob to select the CAN signal threshold voltage level.

-The threshold voltage level is used in decoding, and it will become the trigger level when the trigger type is set to the selected serial decode slot.
+- 5 Press Source; then, select the channel for the CAN signal. - The label for the CAN source channel is automatically set. - 6 Press the Threshold softkey; then, turn the Entry knob to select the CAN signal threshold voltage level. - The threshold voltage level is used in decoding, and it will become the trigger level when the trigger type is set to the selected serial decode slot. - 7 Press the Std.
+Rate Settings softkey to open the CAN Standard Rate Settings Menu.

-7 Press the Baud softkey; then, turn the Entry knob to select the baud rate that matches match your CAN bus signal.
+a Press the Baud softkey; then, turn the Entry knob to select the baud rate that matches match your CAN bus signal.